 The presence of prominent IS leaders, particularly Shishani, was another source of motivation.
 Shishani was known for being able to field large groups of fighters for determined frontal assaults.
-For example, the August 2014 attack on Tabqa (aka al-Thawra) Air Base, led by Shishani, featured as many as two hundred fighters, with almost no support, advancing rapidly on the heavily defended Syrian military base, taking it in a matter of days when the soldiers decided to withdraw despite their better armament.
-Later, during the YPG counteroffensive into Kobane's outskirts in February 2015, IS executed a similar mass advance, capturing 11 villages and taking more than 260 civilians hostage.
-The support of the support of vulnerable to airpower as well as the loss of some two hundred men of Badr Katiba, a predominantly Chechen IS unit under the command of Chatayev.
-After interviewing mostly Russian-speaking foreign fighters, Harvard visiting fellow Vera Mironova noted the higher number of "ultra-radicals" among them.
-Notwithstanding tensions among foreign fighters and between them and locals, 160 U.S. officers frequently noted the fanaticism of the foreigners.
-Indeed, foreign fighters would not be welcome in their home countries and could not melt away and blend in with Iraqi and Syrian communities.
+For example, the August 2014 attack on Tabqa (aka al-Thawra) Air Base, led by Shishani, featured as many as two hundred fighters, with almost no support, advancing rapidly on the heavily defended Syrian military base, taking it in a matter of days when the soldiers decided to withdraw despite their better armament.156 Later, during the YPG counteroffensive into Kobane's outskirts in February 2015, IS executed a similar mass advance, capturing 11 villages and taking more than 260 civilians hostage.157

+The high proportion of foreign fighters at the battle reflected the jihadist group's will to fight.
+Chechen IS members had a reputation as tenacious fighters, seen in the aforementioned repeated attempts to reinforce positions vulnerable to airpower as well as the loss of some two hundred men of Badr Katiba, a predominantly Chechen IS unit under the command of Chatayev.158 After interviewing mostly Russian-speaking foreign fighters, Harvard visiting fellow Vera Mironova noted the higher number of "ultra-radicals" among them.159 Notwithstanding tensions among foreign fighters and between them and locals,160 U.S. officers frequently noted the fanaticism of the foreigners.161 Indeed, foreign fighters would not be welcome in their home countries and could not melt away and blend in with Iraqi and Syrian communities.
 Fighting was often their only viable option.